EmeraldSmurff/Odin-recipes/README.md

 # Odin-recipes
-This project is too create a recipe website.
-There will usages of anchors and images to show what is being made.
-Will also be using both ordered and unordered lists.
-Will be using a total of 3 recipies.
+This project is to create a recipe website.
+There will be three recipes in total that anyone will enjoy!
+The three recipes will have the ingredients listed, the steps needed to make the dish, and an image of the finish product.